When to Use Flat Fee vs. Hourly Billing at Your Firm

 • Case Complexity and Unpredictability: The more complex and unpredictable a case, the more suitable an hourly rate might be, to account for the potential extra time and expertise required.

-• Law Firm’s Financial Structure and Business Model: Firms should consider how each billing model aligns with their financial goals, workload capacity, and overall business model.
+• Law Firm’s Financial Structure and Business Model: Firms should consider how each billing model aligns with their financial goals, workload capacity, and overall business model, including the consideration of law firm fees to ensure competitive and fair pricing.

 CARET Legal vendor and bills